 Many games throughout the ancient world were involved with darker aspects of human nature such as gambling.
 An Aztec game called “patolli” was played using marked stones and beans which would help players decide what moves were made.
 As players battled it out using a game board in the shape of a cross, bets were often placed.

 Many parents believe that board games are an important part of growing up.
 Although some are games of chance, others can help provide young minds with the framework needed to grow.
 It could be said that games like chess or go can test the creativity of a child–and these types of tests are not a game.
+Neither is being arrested for a DUI.
+If you find yourself in that sort of trouble, contact a DUI lawyer.

 If this is making you feel nostalgic, please check out some commercials for old board games in the video below!